Skip to content

 Funding for community-led housing projects

-• Community Land Trust Revolving Loan Fund can provide a short-term loan for Community Land Trusts.
-This can help finance the build stage of a Community-led housing project.
+• Community- led Affordable Housing Revolving Loan Fund.
+This can provide a short- term loan for community- led housing organisations.
+This can help finance the build stage of an affordable housing project.

-• Capital Housing Grant provides a capital grant for community-led housing organisations.
-The total funding available is £700k.
+• Capital Housing Grant.
+This provides a capital grant for community-led housing organisations.
+This is dependant on funding being available.

 You can contact the Affordable Housing Team to find out more information about the Community-led Housing grants.